mangal-interactions/mangal/mangal.md

 ## Spatial visualization of networks

-@bascompte_disentangling_2009 uses an interesting visualization for spatialized networks, in which each species is laid out on a map at the center of mass of its distribution; interactions are then drawn between species to show how species distribution determines biotic interactions.
-In this final use case, we propose to reproduce a similar figure, using the `RgoogleMaps` package.
+@bascompte_disentangling_2009 uses an interesting visualization for spatial networks, in which each species is laid out on a map at the center of mass of its distribution; interactions are then drawn between species to show how species distribution determines biotic interactions.
+In this final use case, we propose to reproduce a similar figure.

 ```r